Qovery/qovery-client-go/docs/Cluster.md

 ### NewCluster

-`func NewCluster(id string, createdAt time.Time, name string, cloudProvider CloudProviderEnum, region string, ) *Cluster`
+`func NewCluster(id string, createdAt time.Time, name string, cloudProvider CloudProviderEnum, region string, kubernetes KubernetesEnum, ) *Cluster`

 NewCluster instantiates a new Cluster object
 This constructor will assign default values to properties that have it defined,